andreimerlescu/andreimerlescu/README.md

 I enjoy writing in many different **programming languages** but I can only really _write write_ in English despite it being _my second language._ Nevertheless, I have over 1K followers on my [dev.to](https://dev.to/andreimerlescu) profile after having _just joined recently in Spring 2026._ I love writing.
 Ich spreche Duetsche. Înțelege Romanesti.
 But, I really only _write write_ in English.

 Here is a subset of published works on my [dev.to](https://dev.to/andreimerlescu) blog.
 Please follow me there if you want to stay up to date with new publications.
+You can also use the [Proton Sheets](https://drive.proton.me/urls/MQBQ447FWM#ZbjN8aWCqEMk) alternative browsing format for this table of articles if you want to see them sorted differently.

 | Title | Community Reactions | Date | Length | &nbsp; |
 |:------|:--------:|:----:|:------:|-------:|